tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 }
 ```

 We have two handler functions, for the two buttons. `onSelect()` takes the name that the user selects and gets the data from the document.
 The user can then edit the data.
 The user clicks `onUpdate()` which finds the document by the `name` field and gets the document identifier.
-The document identifier is then used to in `updateDoc()`
+The document identifier is then used in `updateDoc()`.

+OK, I'm not proud of this `UPDATE` function.
+Because some documents have their document identifier matching the `name` field but other documents have a random string for their document identifier it's not possible to update the `name` field.
+In a real app the document identifiers would be standardized one way or the other.
+The two buttons are a poor user interface.
+In a real app the `Submit` button would be gone, with realtime data filling the view fields. `UPDATE` may seem like a simple CRUD function but it's actually the most complex because it has to let the user select a document, update one or more fields, without changing the document identifier.